LARocca2012/CoDCommands/README.md

-# Indy Chat Commands
+# CoD Chat Commands
-Chat Commands for Call of Duty 1 v1.1
+Chat Commands for Call of Duty 1 v1.1 by Indy

 How does it work?

-The custom version of CoDExtended communicates with the server through cvar transferring ID and Command.
+The custom version of CoDExtended communicates with the server through a cvar.
+On say, a command will be triggered and hidden from other players if chat message begins with !.

 # List of Commands